Limits - Thunderbird

 There are old bug reports for some versions before 12.0 (mainly for OSX and some BSD systems) were the maximum folder size was accidentally lowered to 2GB.
 There were also some scenarios where Thunderbird didn't check that adding a message would exceed the maximum folder size before it added it.
 Normally whether or not a folder is corrupted has no effect on the maximum size of the mbox file.
 However, in a very few cases the corruption caused Thunderbird to ignore the maximum folder size, once reaching 35GB .

-The depth of the folder hierarchy is limited by the path to last folders header.
-That can't exceed the operating systems maximum path length (usually at least 255 characters).
-That is not the same as what you see in the folder pane, its includes the path to the parent folder in the profile (which might be over 100 characters), and five additional characters (back slash plus .sbd) for each child folder.
-If you run into this limit you can display more folders by moving the profile or the accounts directory closer to the root of the drive, so that less of the total path length is wasted.
+The depth of the folder hierarchy is limited by the string length of the path to last folder's header.
+That can't exceed the operating system's maximum path length (usually at least 255 characters).
+But the OS length is not the same as what you see in the Thunderbird folder pane.
+The OS length includes the path to the parent folder in the profile (which might be over 100 characters), and five additional characters (back slash plus .sbd) for each child folder.
+If you hit this limit you can display more folders by moving the profile or the accounts directory closer to the root directory of the drive, so that less of the total path length is wasted.
 There is additional overhead if any of the folders have non-ASCII characters.
-For example, if its a IMAP account the server would send the string as modified UTF-7, which more than doubles the number of characters.
+For example, if it is an IMAP account the server would send the string as modified UTF-7, which more than doubles the number of characters.

-Thunderbird still has a very old bug (from 2004) that prevents it from displaying a child folder if the total length of the child folder's relative path exceeds 128 bytes.
+Bug 249807 prevents Thunderbird from displaying a child folder if the total length of the child folder's relative path exceeds 128 bytes.
 The relative path is the distance from the top (root) of the profile directory (not the total path length).

 With local folders (POP accounts) you normally can't create a folder hierarchy that you can't fully use.
-However, that's not true for IMAP accounts since you could create it using webmail, and not be able to download all of the headers due to it exceeding the maximum path length.
-This limit doesn't apply to a Subscribe window in a IMAP account since it just lists what folders exist on the mail server (its not downloading headers).
+However, that's not true for IMAP accounts since you can create it using webmail, and then not be able to download all of the headers due to it exceeding the maximum path length.
+This limit doesn't apply to a Subscribe window in a IMAP account since it just lists what folders exist on the mail server (it is not downloading headers).